mohamedsillahkanu/FE-2023-examples/run example basic illustration.md

 ```
 - **What Happened?**
   - The reduction step of the analysis runs successfully.
-  - This step likely processes the parsed data further (e.g., aggregating or summarizing data).
+  - This step processes the parsed data further.
   - **Speed**:
     - **`7.10 it/s`**: The reduction phase processed the data at a speed of 7.10 items per second.